Borussia Mönchengladbach: 2017–2021/22: Ascent to the top half of the table

-In July 2018, the French striker Alassane Pléa from Nice arrived for the record sum of 23 million euros.
+In July 2018, French striker Alassane Pléa arrived from Nice for a club-record sum of 23 million euros.
 In the first round of the 2018–19 DFB-Pokal, Mönchengladbach defeated BSC Hastedt 11–1.
 Thus, Borussia surpassed the previous record, which had been set by the club in an 8–0 victory in the away game at 1.
 FC Viersen in the first round of the 1977–78 DFB-Pokal.

-In the 2019–20 Bundesliga, Mönchengladbach started the season well, and was on top of the league in December 2019, after defeating Bayern Munich 2–1.
+In the 2019–20 Bundesliga, Mönchengladbach started the season well and was on top of the league in December 2019, after defeating Bayern Munich 2–1.
 However, a shaky run of results in the second half of the season meant they ultimately finished in fourth place, 17 points behind champions Bayern.
 Mönchengladbach thus qualified for the UEFA Champions League, and were drawn against Inter Milan, Real Madrid and Shakhtar Donetsk.
-Borussia achieved their largest win in the Champions League with a 6–0 win over Shakhtar Donetsk, with Alassane Pléa scoring a hat-trick.
-They advanced to the knockout stage after finishing second place in Group B, but were ultimately knocked out in the round of 16 by Manchester City.
+In Rose's second year in charge during the 2020/21 season, Gladbach achieved their largest win in the Champions League with a 6–0 win over Shakhtar Donetsk, with Alassane Pléa scoring a hat-trick.
+They advanced to the knockout stage (for the first time in the modern era) after finishing second in Group B, but were ultimately knocked out in the round of 16 by Manchester City.
+However, following the announcement in February 2021 that Rose would leave to join Borussia Dortmund at the end of the campaign, the team suffered a dip in domestic form and ultimately finished eighth in the Bundesliga.

+In May 2021, Adi Hütter was appointed head coach following Rose's departure to Dortmund.
+Hütter led the team to a tenth-place finish in the 2021/22 season, highlighted by a 5-0 victory against Bayern Munich in the DFB Pokal, before leaving by mutual consent at the end of the campaign.

+2022- present: Decline in form

+Daniel Farke subsequently took charge for the 2022-23 season, but was dismissed after one year following another tenth-place finish that concluded an inconsistent season.
+Ahead of the 2023/24 season, Gerardo Seoane took over as manager during a major squad overhaul that saw long-serving core players leave the club, including Yann Sommer, Marcus Thuram, Lars Stindl, Ramy Bensebaini and Jonas Hofmann.
+Under Seoane, Gladbach experienced a drop in domestic form, finishing 14th in the 2023/24 season before recovering to 10th in the following 2024/2025 season.
+Following a poor start to the 2025/26 season, Seoane was dismissed in September 2025 and replaced by former U23 coach Eugen Polanski, who led the team to a 12th-place finish and was permanently confirmed in the role ahead of the 2026/27 campaign.